Magnet: Electromagnets

 An electromagnet, in its simplest form, is a wire that has been coiled into one or more loops, known as a solenoid.
 When electric current flows through the wire, a magnetic field is generated.
 It is concentrated near (and especially inside) the coil, and its field lines are very similar to those of a magnet.
 The orientation of this effective magnet is determined by the right hand rule.
 The magnetic moment and the magnetic field of the electromagnet are proportional to the number of loops of wire, to the cross-section of each loop, and to the current passing through the wire.

 If the coil of wire is wrapped around a material with no special magnetic properties (e.g., cardboard), it will tend to generate a very weak field.
 However, if it is wrapped around a soft ferromagnetic material, such as an iron nail, then the net field produced can result in a several hundred- to thousandfold increase of field strength.

 Uses for electromagnets include particle accelerators, electric motors, junkyard cranes, and magnetic resonance imaging machines.
 Some applications involve configurations more than a simple magnetic dipole; for example, quadrupole and sextupole magnets are used to focus particle beams.

+Formulation

-Units and calculations
+Units

-For most engineering applications, MKS (rationalized) or SI (Système International) units are commonly used.
-Two other sets of units, Gaussian and CGS-EMU, are the same for magnetic properties and are commonly used in physics.
+For many disciplines, MKS (rationalized) or SI (Système International) units are commonly used.
+Two other sets of units, Gaussian and CGS-EMU are sometimes used.

 In all units, it is convenient to employ two types of magnetic field, B and H, as well as the magnetization M, defined as the magnetic moment per unit volume.